docsforadobe/javascript-tools-guide/4 - User-Interface Tools/automatic-layout.rst

 determine the dimensions of each element during the layout process.
 Generally, you should avoid setting the preferredSize property explicitly, and let ScriptUI determine the best value based on the state of an element at layout time.
-This allows you to set the text properties of your user-interface elements using localizable strings (see "Localization in ScriptUI objects" on page 103).
+This allows you to set the text properties of your user-interface elements using localizable strings (see :ref:`localization-in-scriptui-objects`).
 The width and height of each element are calculated at layout time based on the chosen language-specific text string, rather than relying on the script to specify a fixed size for each element.
 However, a script can explicitly set the preferredSize property to give hints to the layout manager about